CathalD/BlueCarbon_Eelgrass_Workshop/03_Field_Methods/README.md

 ## Equipment

-Before heading out, gather and lay out the coring kit.
+Before heading out, gather and lay out the coring equipment.
 There are many types of corers available, each with distinct advantages and limitations; here we use a push coring method with a PVC pipe.
-Per the guide, the corer is made from PVC tubing, which should be as long as the target depth for the core (usually between 30 cm and 1 m), with approximately 20 cm of additional headspace.
+The PVC tubing used to to core should be as long as the target depth for the core (usually between 30 cm and 1 m), with approximately 20 cm of additional headspace.
 Three- or four-inch diameter tubing is usually used, and you will need top and bottom endcaps to fit each tube.

-The kit breaks into three groups: setting up the plot, taking the sediment core, and extruding, packaging and processing the core.
+For a full list of recommended equipment see here:

 <table>
 <tr>